Pioneer

 Because of these properties microplastics can easily move through the environment and into our drinking water and aquatic food chains.
 This threat to human and environment health makes microplastics pollution mitigation a very pressing issue.
 Research and projects regarding microplastics in Georgian Bay have been led mainly by the University of Toronto and Georgian Bay Forever.

-4. Consider installing microfibre collection technologies on your washing machine such as:
+• Consider installing microfibre collection technologies on your washing machine such as: Microplastics Luv-R or Wexco Filtrol 160

-6. When investing in a new dock unsure that foam is encapsulated or look into foam alternative options, GBA and GBF have information on this
+• When investing in a new dock unsure that foam is encapsulated or look into foam alternative options.
+Please contact the GBA if you would like more information on what to do and see how we worked to help passage of a Bill on this issue. https://georgianbay.ca/water/water-quality/dock-foam/

 Other Helpful Links